Employer Nomination Scheme (subclass 186)

 This visa subclass has three streams:

-- The Temporary Residence Transition Stream – this is for subclass 457/TSS visa holders who have worked with their employer under a 457/TSS Visa for a minimum of two years or three (depending on your circumstances) and has been offered permanent employment.
+- The Temporary Residence Transition (TRT) Stream – this is for subclass 457/TSS visa holders who have worked with their employer under a 457/TSS Visa for a minimum of two or three years (depending on your circumstances) and has been offered permanent employment by their employer.

 - The Agreement stream – this stream if for people being sponsored by their employer via a labour agreement or regional migration agreement.